Masa1986T/Cover-biomass_relationships_for_bluecarbon/README.md

 The folder "R code" shares the following programming codes to mrun the analyses and make figures.

-* Perform statistical analysis and make figures for relationships between cover and biomass of each species (xxx) for each region : xxx.R
+* Perform statistical analysis and make figures for relationships between cover and biomass of each species/group (xxx) for each region : xxx.R
 * Make figures for estimated biomass of each species (xxx) at 100% cover : xxx_cover100%.R